Octanitrocuban/Earthquake-location/README.md

   - plot_vect_stations: function to plot the position of the station, the true event and of the tested earthquake(s) model(s) if given.
   - plot_history_dict: function to plot the evolution of the variables.
   - plot_history_vect: function to plot the evolution of the variables.
-  - plot_history_vect_ed: function to plot the evolution of the variables for the ensemble descente method.
+  - plot_history_vect_ed: function to plot the evolution of the variables for the ensemble descent method.
   - custom_2d_hist: a custom function to compute 2d hitogram on the evolution of a population of models.
-  - show_density_history_ed: function to show the evolution of the variables for the ensemble descente method through density plots.
+  - show_density_history_ed: function to show the evolution of the variables for the ensemble descent method through density plots.
   - plot_diff_cost_evol: function to plot the change in variation of the rmse through the epochs.
-  - plot_diff_cost_evol_ed: function to plot the change in variation of the rmse through the epochs for the ensemble descente method.
+  - plot_diff_cost_evol_ed: function to plot the change in variation of the rmse through the epochs for the ensemble descent method.

 **example.py**: this script contain exemples on how to use the functions from gradient_descent.py and graph.py.

-## Single descente method:
+## Single descent method:
 The computation time for one use is ~ 1.7 second.

 ### Plots:
-Here are examples and statistics of descente_gradient function: I have made the function runs from 5 000 random initialization for a same earthquake.
+Here are examples and statistics of descent_gradient function: I have made the function runs from 5 000 random initialization for a same earthquake.
 As we can see on the first plot, all models reach a small value of RMSE.
 But if we look at the second plot we can see that some run actually gets lost with a distance between the model and the true hypocenter larger than 800 meters.
 This comes from the fact that all stations have an altitude equal to zero.
 Consequently, for the algorithm the altitude can be positive or negative without effect on the loss.
 It also highlights the importance of the initialisation with some that can lead to absurd results.
 Still, even with these limitations, the third plot shows that the convergence is actually mostly a success with a distance between the model and the prediction lower than 15 meters.

 ![Exemple picture](img/rmse_5000single.png)